Skip to content

 This is a longer circular walk from the Hardy Monument that takes you through some of the prettiest countryside near Dorchester to reach the picturesque village of Littlebredy.

 Along the way, you can see some of the numerous stone circles and earthworks that dot this area.
-Soak up the sweeping views down to the Jurassic Coast and Abbotsbury, before winding through idyllic farmland to reach the village of Littlebredy – where you can visit one of the only waterfalls in Dorset
+Soak up the sweeping views down to the Jurassic Coast and Abbotsbury, before winding through idyllic farmland to reach the village of Littlebredy – where you can visit one of the only waterfalls in Dorset!

 Dorchester to Weymouth Walk